MoonShinkiro/moonscraper/README.md

 # moonscraper
 Character-based Danbooru image scraper for organizing datasets based on given character and other tags.
-Mainly focused on gathering character data for training.
+Mainly focused on gathering character data for image-based Machine Learning training.

 # Requirements:
 Run in terminal: ```pip install -r requirements.txt```